Useful Notes / UNIX

 At Berkeley, a programmer by the name of Keith Bostic, inspired by Stallman's GNU Project (and Berkeley's own separation of their TCP/IP code in "Networking Release 1"), came up with a large project of his own: purge the BSD codebase of proprietary AT&T code to allow Berkeley-based startups to market it without licenses from AT&T. Involving almost all of the UCB Computer Science Research Group, the project was almost completely successful, with the results being released as "Networking Release 2" or "Net/2", and two "forks" soon emerged; "BSD/OS" from startup BSDi, and "386/BSD", a free software product from Berkeley hacker Bill Jolitz.

 Eventually, AT&T decided to wash their hands of the whole thing, and spun off the UNIX group as UNIX System Laboratories (USL).
 In one final salvo before concluding the war, USL sued Berkeley and BSDi, claiming copyright infringement and restraint of trade.
 The possibility of a free UNIX appearing in the near future appeared dim.

-In 1991, a programmer in Helsinki, Finland named Linus Torvalds, who was inspired by Minix *
+In 1991, a programmer in Helsinki, Finland, named Linus Torvalds, who was inspired by MINIX note

 posted his intent to build a "little" UNIX clone (which he intended to be "just a hobby" and "nothing big like GNU"